nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 4. A new `ListTaskCommand` is created with `DeadlineComparator` passed as parameter. `ListTaskCommand` is returned to `LogicManager`.
 5. `LogicManager` calls `ListTaskCommand#execute()`. `Model#updateSortedTaskList()` is then called, setting the comparator in `sortedTaskList` to `DeadlineComparator`. `Ui` then displays the tasks ordered by task with the earliest deadline on top.

-The following sequence diagram below shows the execution of the `list` command.

 ![Interactions Inside the Logic Component for the `list time` Command](images/ListTaskSequenceDiagram.png)
 <div style="text-align: center">Sequence diagram of list command execution</div>